dvk65/inland-flooding/REPORT.md

 ### 4.2 Future Work
 There're many aspects that can be further explored and improved.

-Firstly, the current approach to extracting major rivers from flowline datasets can be refined.
+Firstly, the current approach to extracting major rivers from flowline datasets can be improved.
 Samuel Roy, a scientist from USGS, suggests that stream order selection is helpful in identifying major rivers.
-By incorporating this modification, the flowline mask used as a feature in the optimization process might see improvements.
+By adding this modification, the flowline mask in the optimization process might be more helpful.

-Secondly, the optimization process can be significantly improved by exploring various ways to combine the features and techniques currently in use, such as NDWI (Normalized Difference Water Index) and flowline data, along with StandardScaler and PCA (Principal Component Analysis).
+Secondly, the optimization process can be improved by exploring various ways to combine the features (NDWI and flowline) and techniques (StandardScaler and PCA) currently in use.
 Each combination of these elements can produce different results, and selecting the optimal combination is crucial for enhancing the model's performance.

 Thirdly, one of the initial datasets included in this proposal is the Digital Elevation Model (DEM).
 Because flood event observations often come with elevation values, integrating DEM data can provide valuable insights.
 However, high-water marks from the STN (Short-Term Network) dataset need to be carefully processed.
 Some locations may have multiple high-water marks with different elevation values.
 Discussion with a professional will be necessary to ensure accuracy in the analysis.

 ### Acknowledgement
-Great thanks to my supervisor, Philip Bogden, for his guidance and support throughout my research, especially in helping me navigate the challenges I faced.
+Great thanks to my supervisor, Philip Bogden, for his guidance and support throughout my research, especially in helping me solve the challenges I faced.

 Great thanks to Samuel Roy from USGS who provided many professional and valuable advices about the data sources and methodology.